antmicro/litex-vexriscv-tensorflow-lite-demo/README.md

 # Tensorflow lite demo running in Zephyr on Litex/VexRiscv SoC

-This repository collects all the repositories required to build and run Zephyr Tensorflow lite demos on Arty board.
+This repository collects all the repositories required to build and run Zephyr Tensorflow Lite demos on either:

+* a Digilent Arty board
+* the open source Renode simulation framework (no hardware required)

-`magic wand` demo requires [PmodACL](https://store.digilentinc.com/pmod-acl-3-axis-accelerometer/) to be connected to the `JD` port of the Arty board.
+The hardware version of the `magic wand` demo also requires a [PmodACL](https://store.digilentinc.com/pmod-acl-3-axis-accelerometer/) to be connected to the `JD` port of the Arty board.

 ## Prerequisites